Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quotas-to-admins.md

 ## To Configure Quota Notifications with a Single Threshold
 Use the `./alerts quota_add` command and specify the quota path.
-The following example specifies the error threshold and attaches the quota to a Qumulo Core cluster.
+The following example specifies the error threshold and attaches the quota to a Qumulo cluster.

 ```bash
 ./alerts quota_add \